aglantzrbc/sql-challenge/README.md

     departments d ON d.dept_no = m.dept_no;
 ```

-**Code Block 4** | *Code for the list of the managers of each department along with their department number, department name, employee number, last name, and first name*
+**Code Block 4** | *Code block for the list of the managers of each department along with their department number, department name, employee number, last name, and first name*

 4. *TASK:* List the department number for each employee along with that employee’s employee number, last name, first name, and department name.